 In recent years I have developed techniques in tying effective patterns for pike, perch, pike perch, sea trout and co.
-In the first part of the predator series I want to introduce one of my favorite patterns for perch.
+In the first part of the predator series I want to introduce one of my favorite patterns to do some fly fishing for perch.

 Fishing the perch streamer: